tmchuynh/Quiz-App-TS/README.md

 **Score Tracking:**

 -   Scores are calculated at the end of each quiz and displayed alongside the total number of questions answered.
+Each quiz level button will display the user’s highest score, providing quick access to performance metrics.
+Users can easily see their best achievements at a glance, encouraging them to improve.
 -   Scores are stored in `localStorage` for persistence across sessions, ensuring users can revisit their achievements.
 -   Users can view a history of their past scores, including individual score details, total questions, and timestamps for reference.
 -   Users have the ability to sort their past scores by date or score, providing flexibility in how they view their performance.